aivillage/llm_router/README.md

 # A remote LLM for the LLM Verification Plugin for CTFd

-to launch a dev instance `docker compose -f docker-compose.dev.yml up --build`
+To launch a dev instance `docker compose -f dockerfiles/docker-compose.dev.yml up --build`

+To run tests `docker compose -f tests/docker-compose.yml up --build`